About the site

 Origins

-After 4 years I departed my experiment in hospitality, returning to tech, just as digital nomading was starting to take off.
+Having visited quite a few spaces at perhaps the wrong times even wearing the same shirt, I've ended up on their webpages.🙈I departed my experiment in hospitality after 4 years, returning to tech, just as digital nomading was starting to take off.
 It occured to me it'd be nice if it were easier to find and more accurately identify their features.
 So of course I created a very basic version of this directory, slowly building it out.

 Continuing my experiments in the sector, I started a coliving crowdfunding campaign specifically (and unusually) offering coownership with reoccuring use as a co-operative, instead of just investment, this received suprisingly robust response considering it was an unnecessarily outlandish plan to renovate an old textile mill in the Portuguese mountains!
 Being just before the pandemic, I never really properly picked it up after having uh, spent enough.
 I do hope to open up a smaller-scale acquisition to backers using a mix of investment and use stakes still under the Hub House brand that I'd created, potentially to include an affiliated network of properties.